fengxia41103/myblog/content/thoughts/early morning.md

 moments when I see them like a movie playing in my head, scene by scene, over and over and over, is what keep me warm, keep me sane.

-Darkness is all over me; you, are, light.
+Darkness is all over me; you, gave me light.